mgorski/DevZone/API/README.md

     }
 Following errors may be returned: Missing campaign, Missing From field, Missing contents, Contacts list empty, Dynamic Content syntax error, Daily limit of newsletters exceeded.

-Hint: You don’t have to worry about duplicates when sending to multiple campaigns.
+*Hint*: You don’t have to worry about duplicates when sending to multiple campaigns.

     {
         "method" : "send_newsletter",